walles/git-commit-message-plus/README.md

 - Highlight current branch name in the Git metadata
 - Validate code formatting in CI and fail on violations
 - Fail CI on linter warnings
-- Have unit tests that don't launch VSCode
 - Move all tests under the same top subdirectory

 ## Development